top of page

 At some place, in so far as it is the cause of the wrong knowledge (mithyajñana), [avidyā] is also referred to as the “cause” (kārana), “seed” (bīja) and “sleep” (nidrā, supti), and when that is so, wrong knowledge is then spoken of as the “effect” (kārya), “result” (phala) or as “dream” (svapna).
 3

-Microcosmic ignorance can be thought of as the individual’s creation (jīva sriṣti), while macrocosmic ignorance is God’s creation (Iśvara sriṣti).
-The individual’s creation is unique due to his or her personal ignorance superimposed on reality—that is, his or her conditioning (habits, tendencies, and like and dislikes).
+Microcosmic ignorance can be thought of as the individual’s creation (jiva shrishti), while macrocosmic ignorance is God’s creation (Ishvara shrishti).
+The individual’s creation is unique due to his or her personal ignorance superimposed on reality—that is, his or her conditioning (habits, tendencies, and like/dislikes).
 This is the reason for not everyone always seeing eye to eye.
-Some will always see a snake where there is only a rope, regardless of how many times they are shown it to be otherwise.
+Some will always see the rope as a snake, no matter how many times they are shown it to be otherwise.

-Which brings us back to our ultimate definition of ignorance being the inability to discriminate between the Self and non-Self.
+Which brings us back to our ultimate definition of ignorance: the inability to discriminate between the Self and non-Self.
 Vedanta, a means for eliminating ignorance and understanding our experience, argues that it’s only through special knowledge that one can know oneself.
-This knowledge is special because it cannot be learned through the usual means of gaining knowledge, such as perception or inference.
+This knowledge is special because it cannot be learned through the usual means of perception or inference.
 It requires a special word mirror (scripture) and a proper guide who is able to reveal its meaning to us.
-Only then can we wake up from the dream and begin to resolve that which, apparently, inflicts us.
+Only then can we wake up from the dream and begin to resolve that which inflicts us.

 _